 Are you counting calories as part of a balanced diet?
 Eggs offer a healthy way to lose weight while still getting the vitamins and nutrients your body needs.

 One large egg only contains about 70 calories and is packed with nutrients and protein so you stay fuller longer.
 Eating eggs can help you snack less between meals so you decrease your daily caloric intake.
 In one study, those who ate an egg breakfast lost weight as part of a reduced-calorie diet.

 If you want to lose weight, make sure to eat eggs in moderation.
 Focus on consuming fewer calories by swapping calorie-rich foods like bagels and muffins for eggs in the morning.

-There are 70 calories in one large egg, but the number of calories in egg whites is significantly less.
+Popular questions for a lot of people are, how many calories are in an egg as well as how many calories are in one egg white and how many calories are in an egg yolk?
+Well, there are 70 calories in one large egg, but the number of calories in egg whites is significantly less.
 While the egg yolk has 55 calories, the egg whites contain only 17 calories and zero grams of fat.

 With low-calorie and fat-free egg whites, you can enjoy delicious egg meals guilt-free.
 But did you know that yolks are nutrient-rich and contain essential vitamins that egg whites don’t provide?
 Instead, consider cooking the entire egg using low-fat methods, like hard and soft boiling.

 Eggs are one of the most versatile foods — you can fry, scramble, poach, boil and even bake them for delicious options for a variety of recipes.
 But which cooking methods result in the most low-calorie, low-fat egg?

 We recommend boiling or poaching an egg as part of your weight loss plan.
 One boiled egg contains approximately 78 calories and one poached egg has 71 calories.